Situation at 20 February 2020

-In order to achieve widest possible clarity, we will continuously provide current information on this website concerning the right of residence of UK nationals and their family members concerned as well as concerning naturalisation of UK nationals in Germany in the event of a Brexit.
+In order to achieve widest possible clarity, we will continuously provide current information on this website concerning the right of residence of UK nationals and their family members concerned, naturalisation of UK nationals in Germany, the exchange of a UK driving licence as well as further links on the subject of Brexit.

 Further information of the Munich Foreigners Office concerning the entry and residence of EU citizens and of nationals of EEA-Contracting Parties as well as their family members can be found here.

-In the event of a no-deal Brexit, the Munich Foreigners Office will inform by letter and through this website all UK citizens and their family members living in the city area of Munich concerning the required measures regarding the right of residence.
+The Munich Foreigners Office informs through this website all UK nationals and their family members living in the city area of Munich concerning the required measures regarding the right of residence.

 A registration is not necessary at the Munich Foreigners Office before the appointment.